-The text of this document (S-49) was prepared by a sub-working group of the IHO Chart Standardization and Paper Chart Working Group (CSPCWG) in 2009.
-It is the result of a comprehensive review of the 1st Edition, published in 1985 and titled 'Recommendations Concerning Mariners' Routeing Guides (IHO Special Publication No. 49)' which is superseded by this edition.
+The updated text of this document (S-49) was prepared by the IHO Nautical Information Provision Working Group (NIPWG) in 2019.
+It is the result of a comprehensive review of Edition 2.0.0, published in 2010 and titled "Standardization of Mariners' Routeing Guides (IHO Publication S-49), which is superseded by this update.